crate/crate-sample-apps/java/README.md

-# The JDBC Sample App
+# Getting Started with the Crate.IO JDBC Sample App
 This Crate JDBC backend uses [Spark][1] as web framework and the Crate [JDBC driver][2].

 ## Requirements